Superbition/Celestte-Docs/docs/using_voltis/validation.md

 }
 ```

-And that’s mostly it, Polyel will use the `create` method to store a new blog post but will run the validation rules against the data from the request, if validation passes, execution will continue but if validation fails, Polyel will automatically redirect back to the previous URL and store the errors inside the session for you to display in your view.
+And that’s mostly it, Voltis will use the `create` method to store a new blog post but will run the validation rules against the data from the request, if validation passes, execution will continue but if validation fails, Voltis will automatically redirect back to the previous URL and store the errors inside the session for you to display in your view.

 ### Validation Logic & Process

-From setting up a quick and simple example, you can see the workflow from how the validation process works in Polyel.
+From setting up a quick and simple example, you can see the workflow from how the validation process works in Voltis.
 All your validation is done within your different Controllers, where you use the ‘Request` service to access the validator and get back an instance which will automatically run the validation rules against the request data for you.

 ```
 public function create(Request $request)